 by Alexis Macdonald Seto (2001)

-To create this work, Macdonald Seto repurposed a vintage children’s book that is both an artifact of the 20th-century school system and a reminder of harmful, outdated representations of “Indians.”
+To create this work, Alex Macdonald Seto repurposed a vintage children’s book that is both an artifact of the 20th-century school system and a reminder of harmful, outdated representations of “Indians.”
 The absurdity of its simplistic depictions is juxtaposed with photos of the artist’s own experiences and family.
 By inserting the artist’s voice into the historical text, she reclaims power in portraying complex and diverse histories of Indigenous ancestry.